peter88213/yw2md/docs/usage.md

 * Existing yWriter projects are not overwritten.
 * Headings are considered chapter titles.
 * Scenes within chapters are separated by `* * *`.
-* All scenes are Markdown formatted, so do not use yWriter's built-in exporters.

 #### optional arguments: